adrianksm/tradeit/README.md

 virtualenv .  <-- note the dot is important!
 ```

-This will create some directories and copy the important python files and place them withing your virtual environment. you can check this with a simple directory listing:
+This will create some directories and copy the important python files and place them withing your virtual environment.
+You can check this with a simple directory listing:

 ```
 ls -la